 Which court will a case be heard in?

-While all criminal cases begin in magistrates’ courts, some offences can only be tried in the Crown Court, some can only be heard at magistrates’ courts and others can be heard in either.
+For adults, all criminal cases begin in magistrates’ courts but some offences can be tried only in the Crown Court, some only in magistrates’ courts and others in either court.
 The seriousness of the offence will dictate whether the case will remain in a magistrates’ court from start to finish, or will be referred up to the Crown Court.

-- A decision is only required in cases which are either-way offences.
-In such cases the magistrates must first decide whether an offence is more suitable for trial in the magistrates’ court or the Crown Court.
+A decision is required only in cases that are either-way offences.
+In these cases the magistrates must first decide whether an offence is more suitable for trial in the magistrates’ court or the Crown Court.
 This is known as the allocation decision.

 When deciding where cases should be heard, magistrates must follow the Council’s allocation guideline and take account of the facts of the case and any legal complexities that might arise.

 They must also decide whether, if the defendant was to be convicted in the magistrates’ court, their sentencing powers would properly reflect the seriousness of the case.
 The maximum penalty the magistrates’ court can impose is six months in prison for a single offence.